 Once you get to the parking lot, be aware that there can be limited parking during high season.
 There is chicken wire available at the lot, and it is highly recommended that you wrap your vehicle in chicken wire to ensure your vehicle is protected from hungry porcupines (who love to munch on brake lines!)

 From here, a well-trodden trail brings you to the hut in ~4km (700m gain) and to Applebee Campground in roughly 5km (1000m gain).
-The trail is excellent but VERY steep and arduous with full gear.
-Provide at least 4 hours to reach the campground with full packs.
+The trail is excellent but quite steep and rather arduous with full gear.
+Give yourself at least 4 hours to reach the campground if you are bringing overnight gear and all your climbing gear.

 Camping in the Bugaboos